M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - [Botany Trees](https://www.curseforge.com/minecraft/mc-mods/botany-trees): This mod is an addon for Botany Pots.
 With this addon you will be able to grow trees from Vanilla and several other mods inside of the Botany Pot.
 This can be done for decoration or as a mini wood farm.
 - [Acedium](https://github.com/ferriarnus/acedium/tree/1.20.1-neoforge?tab=License-1-ov-file): Acedium is a (neo)forge port of Nvidium.
 Nvidium is an alternate rendering backing for sodium, it uses cutting edge nvidia features to render huge amounts of terrain geometry at very playable framerates.
 - [FreeCam by Zergatul](https://www.curseforge.com/minecraft/mc-mods/freecam-by-zergatul): This mod allows you to control your camera separately from your player.
 While it is enabled, you can fly around and travel through blocks within your render distance.
+- [Brewin' And Chewin'](https://www.curseforge.com/minecraft/mc-mods/brewin-and-chewin): Brewin' and Chewin' is an addon mod for Farmer's Delight.
+Using a keg, you can brew or ferment many new foods, including liquors, cheese, and fudge!

 ## Mod Removal
 - Respawning Structures: Crazy Bug that caused structures to reset while players are inside the structure